Are you looking to upgrade your ID card printer in 2020?

 It’s covered by a three-year manufacturer warranty and, with these numerous security options, it’ll still be ahead of the game in 2023.
 The best bit?
 A special offer currently means all Magicard 600s will come with a dual-sided printing add-on.

 The option, which usually costs buyers extra, will be automatically added to your order.
 This will give you more flexibility should your needs change over the coming year.
 All in all, this machine is a great fit for those who are looking for a medium to high-volume print solution, eco-conscious buyers or current Magicard users potentially upgrading from a previous Rio pro model or the Enduro3e.

 2. IDP Smart 51 Secure GDPR

 By making it more secure of course!
-For an additional £95, you can currently upgrade to the IDP Smart 51 Secure GDRP.
-This adds several security features that aren’t currently found on the majority of other printers.
+The IDP Smart 51 GDPR Secure adds several security features that aren’t currently found on the majority of other printers.
 For example, it’s got a lockable top lid.
 It’s a simple modification, but it makes all the difference.

 If a printer is being used in an environment where stopping unauthorised people accessing cards and printer ribbons is paramount.
 Ribbons contain sensitive data and the 51 secure GDPR reduces the risk of a data breach significantly.
 It also comes with a secure Kensington Lock which ensures the machine itself can’t go on a walkabout with a light-handed thief too.